Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>120. ☁️ Credentials from Cloud Sync Directories</strong></summary>

+**Sample Scenario:** Sensitive tokens and config files in a synced OneDrive folder are read by malware.
+Logs show these were then sent to a known C2 server.

 **Who is Involved**: Forensics, Cloud Security Team, SOC Tier 2 **Immediate Actions**: